tylerlong/slim_text/README.md

 90. Support tabs(inside the same chrome tab window)?
     1. there is tab example in the jquery ui layout project
     2. will not support this feature in version 0.0.1, postpone
-92. ubuntu bug：Chinese input eats a character after cursor
-    1. ubuntu has this problem
-        1. maybe it is a bug of the ibus input program
-        2. ace editor have this problem, report the bug to them!
-    2. windows OK, Mac OK
 93. bug: if current focus is not the editor window, ctrl + s does not work
     1. use chrome extension to listen this keyboard event?
 96. bug: windows csharp file, show BOM as *